Deciphera Pharmaceuticals (DCPH) Received its Third Buy in a Row

-After Nomura and Piper Sandler gave Deciphera Pharmaceuticals (NASDAQ: DCPH) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Andrew Fein reiterated a Buy rating on Deciphera Pharmaceuticals today and set a price target of $60.00.
-The company’s shares closed last Monday at $47.19.
+After Piper Sandler and H.C.
+Wainwright gave Deciphera Pharmaceuticals (NASDAQ: DCPH) a Buy rating last month, the company received another Buy, this time from Nomura.
+Analyst Christopher Marai maintained a Buy rating on Deciphera Pharmaceuticals today and set a price target of $84.00.
+The company’s shares closed last Monday at $49.20.

-According to TipRanks.com, Fein is a 4-star analyst with an average return of 4.4% and a 37.0% success rate.
-Fein covers the Healthcare sector, focusing on stocks such as DBV Technologies SA – American, Proteostasis Therapeutics, and Cyclacel Pharmaceuticals.
+According to TipRanks.com, Marai is a 3-star analyst with an average return of 0.6% and a 45.1% success rate.
+Marai covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Protagonist Therapeutics, and Alexion Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Deciphera Pharmaceuticals with a $73.83 average price target.
+Deciphera Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $73.83, implying a 57.1% upside from current levels.
+In a report released today, H.C.
+Wainwright also reiterated a Buy rating on the stock with a $60.00 price target.

 See today’s analyst top recommended stocks >>